BetaProjectWave/cat-fact-challenge/README.md

 **Basic Requirements**

+* Expose suitably designed and implemented endpoints to retrieve the data from the `Cat Facts API Service`
-* List all cat facts available from the source API as a list of `fact`s (i.e. not including the wrapped response from `catfact.ninja`)
+* Return all cat facts available from the source API as a list of `fact`s
-    * Return `fact`s filtered by a provided `keyword` parameter.
-For example `Egypt`
+* Return `fact`s filtered by a provided `keyword` parameter, for example `Egypt`
-* List all breeds available from the source API as a list of `breed`s (i.e. not including the wrapped response from `catfact.ninja`)
+* Return all breeds available from the source API as a list of `breed`s
 * Show a data summary response showing the count of all breeds of cats grouped by their `coat` properties
-* Expose suitably designed and implemented endpoints to retrieve the data from the `Cat Facts API Service`

 **Stretch Goals**